EricCrosson/git-disjoint/README.md

 **git-disjoint** adds value to your workflow if you:

-- use a work tracker (supports Jira and GitHub Issues)
+- use a work tracker (supports Issue and GitHub Issues)
 - use GitHub and Pull Requests

 ## Requirements